MCAT Score Ranges: What You Need to Know

 • Behavioral Sciences

-The Psychological, Social, and Biological Foundations of Behavior section has a score range from a low point of 118 to a high of 132 and is worth 25% of your overall score.
+The Psychological, Social, and Biological Foundations of Behavior section has a score range from a low of 118 to a high of 132 and is worth 25% of your overall score.

 Critical Analysis and Reasoning Skills